By

 With traditional policies, the year-end audit requires a thorough accounting of the incurred payroll for each workers’ compensation class code.
 The painstaking audit process then often leads to additional premiums being owed or returned.

-Because PEOs collect workers’ compensation charges based on the actual payroll processed during each pay period, no additional payments will be owed at the end of the policy period and no annual audit is required.
+Because PEOs collect workers’ compensation charges based on the actual payroll processed during each pay period, no additional payments will be owed at the end of the policy period and no annual audit is required for PEO workers' comp insurance.

 RELATED: Returning to Work After Workers' Compensation - Tips for the Employer >>

-Traditional workers’ compensation insurance policies and providers do their basic job of covering a business if a claim is filed.
-But only a PEO becomes a knowledgeable ally that can provide training, workplace safety audits and other expertise that improves a small company’s ability to manage workplace risks overall.
+Traditional small business workers’ comp insurance policies and providers do their basic job of covering a business if a claim is filed.
+But only PEO risk management experts become knowledgeable allies that can provide training, workplace safety audits and other expertise that improves a small company’s ability to manage workplace risks overall.

-As a certified professional employer organization to small businesses, Axcet HR Solutions provides a master workers’ compensation program and a highly experienced risk management team.
+As a certified professional employer organization, Axcet HR Solutions provides a master PEO workers’ comp program and a highly experienced risk management team.